staedlern/highdim_stats/_exercises_and_solutions.md

 <img src="lasso_orthonormal.jpg" width="100%" style="display: block; margin: auto;" />

-# 10 Heart disease data and logistic regression
+# 11 Heart disease data and logistic regression

-We explore logistic regression based on the South African heart disease data.
+We explore logistic regression based on the South African heart disease data `sahd.rds`.
 Proceed as follows:

 1. Fit a univariate logistic regression model with `age` as the covariate.
 Calculate the odds-ratio and elaborate on the